Skip to content

 Module Overview

+Digital image processing techniques are used in a wide variety of application areas such as computer vision, robotics, remote sensing, industrial inspection and medical imaging.
+Image processing is the study of algorithms that take images as an input and return information about these images.
 This module aims to provide a broad introduction to the field of image processing, culminating in a practical understanding of how to apply and combine techniques to various image-related applications.
-Students will have the opportunity to extract useful data from the raw image and interpret the image data — the techniques will be implemented using the mathematical programming language Matlab or OpenCV.
+Students will have the opportunity to extract useful data from raw images and interpret the result.

 Module Overview